ddecremer/sails-recipes/README.md

+**NOTE:** The code in this branch expands on the steps in this walk-through (a.k.a.
+README).
+Check out the "BasicDemo-Complete" branch for a trimmed down version that aligns with these steps, doesn't include extra API endpoints, and doesn't have nearly the amount explanatory comments that are contained in this branch.

 # Introduction

 This is a Recipe App that uses Sails to perform some basic functions of creating, fetching, and searching Recipes and Users (a.k.a.
 Cooks and Chefs) through API endpoints.